tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 >
 > I might end up writing a similar blog about this project, it's long overdue.

-Generating a 2,700 page document site in Jekyll took 90 seconds; with Hugo, it took 0.5 seconds.
+In sum, generating a 2,700 page document site in Jekyll took 90 seconds; with Hugo, it took 0.5 seconds.
 This is a serious speed advantage that will allow you to scale your documentation site in robust ways.
 The author (whose docs are here: [https://docs.mendix.com](https://docs.mendix.com)) did later make the switch from Jekyll to Hugo (see the [doc overview in GitHub](https://github.com/mendix/docs)).
 This suggests that speed is perhaps a primary characteristic to evaluate in static site generators.

 The deliberation between Hugo and Jekyll will require you to think about project size &mdash; how big should your project be?
 Should you have one giant project, with content for all documentation/products stored in the same repo?
 Or should you have multiple smaller repos?
 These are some of the considerations I wrestled with when [implementing docs-as-code tooling](pubapis_switching_to_docs_as_code.html).
-I concluded that having a single, massive project is superior because it allows easier content re-use, onboarding, validation, and error checking, deployment management, and more.
+I concluded that having a single, massive project is preferable because it allows easier content re-use, onboarding, validation, and error checking, deployment management, and more.

-If starting from scratch, I might use Hugo instead of Jekyll.
-However, I have a lot of custom scripting in Jekyll already (such as the ability to generate Kindle books and PDF), not to mention a publishing pipeline with Jekyll already integrated at the server level.
-However, given that content is largely in the same format (Markdown with YAML frontmatter), switching between the two platforms shouldn't be too difficult &mdash; thoughh admittedly, I haven't tried it.

-Also, there are workarounds in Jekyll to enabling faster builds.
+Regarding build speed, there are workarounds in Jekyll to enabling faster builds.
 In my doc projects at work (where we have probably 1,500 pages or so across many different doc sets), we implemented clever build shortcuts.
 By cascading configuration files, we can limit the builds to one particular doc directory.
 I have one configuration file (e.g., \_config.yml, the default) that sets all content as `publish: true`, and another configuration file (e.g., config-acme.yml) that sets all content as `publish: false` except for a particular doc directory (the one I'm working with, e.g., acme).
 When I'm working with that acme doc directory, I build Jekyll like this:

 ```
 jekeyll serve --config _config.yml,config-acme.yml